Mr Timothy Sydenham

 School of Geography, Earth and Environmental Sciences (Faculty of Science and Engineering)

-Tim heads up the Planning & Analytics Office at the University of Plymouth.
+- and most recently setting up and leading the Planning & Analytics Office at the University of Plymouth.

 University of Plymouth